 The donations and support we receive to conduct these activities go a long way in helping people understand the importance of testing.
 Thank you to everyone for your continued support!

-The PEPFAR Small Grants program will enable us to use football coaching sessions, community schools football coach training, football for health tournaments, community school outreach and Routine care for People Living With HIV and AIDS (PLWH) at the TTF clinic as a medium to reach more than 3,180 young people to increase HIV awareness, improve life skills, and create a supportive community environment for young people.
+The PEPFAR Small Grants program will enable us to use football coaching sessions, community school football coach training, football for health tournaments, community school outreach, and routine care for people living with HIV and AIDS (PLWH) at the TTF clinic as a medium to reach more than 3,180 young people to increase HIV awareness, improve life skills, and create a supportive community environment for young people.

 Many of these interventions have been supported through donations from private individuals.
-Your donations help us to refine our approaches, so that we can scale them up and partner with big donors to reach more people.
+Your donations help us refine our approaches so that we can scale them up and partner with big donors to reach more people.

 We also spent a lot of time working on a three-year strategic plan for the organization.
-The team took time to reflect on the vision and mission of TTF, and how we want to move forward.
-It’s very exciting to recall where TTF has come from and how much it has grown over the years and most importantly the change we have made and continue to make in the lives of our clients.
+The team took time to reflect on the vision and mission of TTF and how we want to move forward.
+It’s very exciting to recall where TTF has come from, how much it has grown over the years, and most importantly, the changes we have made and will continue to make in the lives of our clients.

-We also took time to appreciate some of the very hard working staff.
-Our cleaner and office help, Patricia got the award for the most hard-working staff for 2018 and our Deputy Director of Programmes and Operations, Justin got the award for the longest-serving TTF member of staff.
-Hearty congratulation to both!
+We also took time to appreciate some of the very hard-working staff.
+Our cleaner and office help, Patricia, got the award for the most hard-working staff in 2018, and our Deputy Director of Programmes and Operations, Justin got the award for the longest-serving TTF member of staff.
+Hearty congratulations to both!

-We are so grateful to the many people to have supported TTF, and continue to support our work.
-Your donations make real, meaningful impact in so many lives.
-Through your generous donations, we are able to provide a complete package of medication, nutrition, counseling and social support for entire families.
+We are so grateful to the many people who have supported TTF and continue to support our work.
+Your donations make a real, meaningful impact on so many lives.
+Through your generous donations, we are able to provide a complete package of medication, nutrition, counseling, and social support for entire families.
 Thank you!